babajaga3/InternEnigma/README.md

 Hello there fellow GitHub traveler who is opening this file!
 This is a README file that explains the ins and outs of the bot (files):

 #### IMPORTANT ####
--I greatly advise making a `CHANGELOG.md` to keep track of changes.
+- I greatly advise making a `CHANGELOG.md` to keep track of changes.

--DON'T FORGET TO DO `npm install`
+- DON'T FORGET TO DO `npm install`

 Go nuts!